nwheels-io/NWheels/README.md

 - **Runtime environments**
   - Servers will run on Linux, Windows, or macOS.
 Any compatible IaaS/CaaS cloud, hybrid, and on-premises deployments will be supported.
   - UI will run as native mobile apps, web single-page apps, desktop apps on Linux/Windows/macOS
-  - User interaction through IVR, SmartTV, and IoT platforms will be supported
+  - UI through IVR, SmartTV, and IoT platforms will be supported

-- **Scalability and high availability** NWheels implements scalable, fault-tolerant, containerized, microservice- and lambda-based architectures.
-This enables elastic scalability and high availability with zero-downtime deployments.
-Health monitoring, self-healing environments, and support of cross-zone and cross-cloud-vendor DR environments, enable creation of mission-critical systems.
+- **Scalability and high availability**
+  - Scalable, fault-tolerant, containerized, microservice- and lambda-based architectures.
+  - Elastic scalability and high availability with zero-downtime deployments
+  - Health monitoring, self-healing environments, and support of cross-zone and cross-cloud-vendor DR environments for mission-critical systems

+- **Extensibility**: NWheels is extensible all the way; we welcome contributions by the community
+  - Technology stack adapters: new adapter modules can be developed to support more technology stacks
+  - Domain building blocks: new domain modules can be developed to cover more problem domains
+  - Programming models (the most advanced layer): new programming models can be developed to introduce new development concepts and paradigms.
+  - Modularity: both NWheels and NWheels-based applications are customizable and extensible through the mechanism of pluggable modules and features.
+For SaaS and off-the-shelf software products, this means out-of-the-box support for modular licensing and customer-specific solutions.

 # Demo